 First Thessalonians chapter 4, and the text for this morning is just two verses, and it is the introduction to this final section of Paul's letter.
 We're going to be looking at verses 1 and 2.
 Let me read them for you.
 "Finally then, brethren, we request and exhort you in the Lord Jesus, that as you received from us instruction as to how you ought to walk and please God, just as you actually do walk, that you may excel still more.
-For you know what commandments we gave you by the authority of the lord Jesus."
+For you know what commandments we gave you by the authority of the Lord Jesus."

 I have some vivid memories of my childhood.
-Among those memories is the echo of some phrases that my parents used repeatedly in dealing with me, in training me and raising me and disciplining me.
+Among those memories is the echo of some phrases that my parents used repeatedly in dealing with me, in training me, and raising me, and disciplining me.
 One of the favorite ones that seems either in one form or another to be somewhat familiar to me is the phrase, "You could do much better."
 I can remember my father giving it to me after I brought home my report card.
 I can remember my father giving it to me after I had done a household task like mow the lawn.
-I can remember my mother saying it to me, "That's fine, Johnny, we're glad you passed, but you could do much better."
+I can remember my mother saying it to me, "That's fine, Johnny, we're glad you passed, but you can do much better."

 And as if it weren't enough to have my parents constantly repeating that to me, I remember getting a note sent home by my teacher saying, "Johnny could do much better."
 I remember another note on my report card that said, "Does not live up to his potential."

-"That's the best I can do."
+Now I did the very best that I could to hide my potential.
+There is no sense in being forced to live at a standard you don't care to live at.
+I kept telling my parents, "You don't understand, I am exceeding my potential.
+What is this potential you keep talking about?
+That's the best I can do."
 They insisted "you can do much better."
 And so my childhood memories include the phrase, "Johnny, you could do much better."
 It wasn't that I didn't pass, it wasn't that I wasn't a reasonably dutiful son, it's just that I could have done much better.
-The key to the matter is, they were right.
+The truth of the matter is, they were right.

-Then I became a parent and that phrase became my phrase and there were many times of my children when I looked at their report card and say, "Well, I'm glad you passed, but you could have done much better."
+Then I became a parent and that phrase became my phrase and there were many times with my children when I looked at their report card and said, "Well, I'm glad you passed, but you could have done much better."
 Then I became a teacher and it has been not uncommon for me as a teacher to say, "Well, I appreciate your paper and I appreciate your work and I appreciate your test, but you could have done much better."

 And as a pastor, I want to say to you as a church, I appreciate you so very much.
-I've been around the world and I've checked out a lot of churches and if I had my choice, this is the one I want my membership.
+I've been around the world and I've checked out a lot of churches and if I had my choice, this is the one where I want my membership.
 I haven't found one that is its equal.
 You've done very well, but you could do much better.
 You really could.
 And that's saying a lot.

 A couple of weeks ago, well actually now a month ago, we had the IFCA Convention, the National Convention for the Independent Fundamental Churches of America.
 We've received an awful lot of mail from people who attended the convention.
 Here's one letter that should encourage you.

-I'm writing to you simply because I am burdened to express my deepest thanks to you and your dear church for the most sacrificial, gracious and Christ-like hospitality I have ever experienced in a church in my life."
-He says, "I'm still overwrought at the servant attitude of every one on your staff, from you to the seminar teachers, to the ushers, people in the pew, hostesses in the dining hall and the kitchen staff.
-My wife and I thank God for your church and we cannot believe that all that you provided for us was covered by our one registration fee and meal fee...no way.
+I'm writing to you simply because I am burdened to express my deepest thanks to you and your dear church for the most sacrificial, gracious, and Christ-like hospitality I have ever experienced in a church in my life."
+He says, "I'm still overwrought at the servant attitude of everyone on your staff, from you to the seminar teachers, to the ushers, people in the pew, hostesses in the dining hall and the kitchen staff.
+My wife and I thank God for your church and we cannot believe that all that you provided for us was covered by our one registration fee and meal fee, no way.
 Thank you for that.
 Being at the convention at your church is one of the greatest spiritual times of rejuvenation in my life, and the same is true for my wife.
 We minister in a hard area on the south side of Chicago in a church small enough to be one of your Flock Groups.
-We left our ministry dreading to come to California.
+We left our ministry drained to come to California.
 We left somewhat grieved over the hardships we have heard you and your ministry have been under, even from people in the IFCA, yet never did you even hint to these struggles.
 I thank God for that.
 We have family in Southern California, nominal Christians who go to nominal Christian churches.
 We know others who go to such churches in your area, as well.
-It simply amazed us to walk into your church and see such an incredible stand for the Word of God, for such balance in your philosophy of ministry, for separation from worldly inroads in the church for such sound doctrine and for such worship as we have never experienced, especially in Southern California.
+It simply amazed us to walk into your church and see such an incredible stand for the Word of God, for such balance in your philosophy of ministry, for separation from worldly inroads in the church, for such sound doctrine, and for such worship as we have never experienced, especially in Southern California.
 I do not say these things lightly, and yet I realize that this is all of God's doing, but what He can do through servants sold out has been plainly made evident to us during that one week with your church."

-And then he says, "I preach the Word as faithfully as I can Sunday morning and Sunday evening as my church...in my church, and yet the pressures are intense to do more interesting things on Sunday nights.
-Another evangelical church a few blocks away shows a lot of movies on Sunday night and it sometimes drains people from our Sunday service.
+And then he says, "I preach the Word as faithfully as I can Sunday morning and Sunday evening as my church...at my church, and yet the pressures are intense to do more interesting things on Sunday nights.
+Another evangelical church a few blocks away shows a lot of movies on Sunday night and it sometimes drains people from our evening service.
 Sometimes in my weakness I say, 'Lord, the Word doesn't seem to draw the people out.'
 I have rebuked that after being in your fellowship, not because of the members you get out, but due to the spiritual fruit I have seen in your people simply from a firm commitment to the Word.
 By God's grace I'll preach and teach God's Word until renewal and revival occur."
 And he goes on.

 Now I read that to you to let you know that you're doing well.
 But you could do better.
 The Thessalonian church was doing very well.
-Back in chapter 1 verse 2 he said to them, "We give thanks to God always for all of you, making mention of you in our prayers, constantly bearing in mind your work of faith and labor of love and steadfastness of hope in our Lord Jesus Christ in the presence of our God and Father knowing, brethren, beloved by God, His choice of you."
+Back in chapter 1 verse 2 he said to them, "We give thanks to God always for all of you, making mention of you in our prayers, constantly bearing in mind your work of faith and labor of love and steadfastness of hope in our Lord Jesus Christ in the presence of our God and Father, knowing, brethren, beloved by God, His choice of you."
 We're thankful for you, you are doing very well.

 Over in chapter 2 verse 13, "We constantly thank God that when you received from us the Word of God's message you accepted it not as the word of men but for what it really is, the Word of God."
-Verse 14, "You became imitators of the churches of God in Christ Jesus in Judea."
+Verse 14: "You became imitators of the churches of God in Christ Jesus in Judea."
 Good group.
 But, Paul says, "I want you to excel still more,” you could do better.

-Paul looked at his own life in Philippians 3 and said, "Not as though I had already attained, I press toward the mark for the prize of the high calling of God in Christ Jesus."
+Paul looked at his own life in Philippians 3 and said, "Not as though I have already attained, I press toward the mark for the prize of the high calling of God in Christ Jesus."
 None of us have arrived.
-I suppose there is always the danger of thinking you're sort of where you need to be and you've arrived spiritually.
+And I suppose there is always the danger of thinking you're sort of where you need to be and you've arrived spiritually.
 That would be a temptation for our church because in terms of spiritual knowledge and blessing, we may exceed some others comparatively.
 That would be a temptation for us as individuals because we know so much.
 It might have been a temptation even for the Thessalonians.
-Even though Paul had only been there with them just a matter of a few weeks and had only been saved a matter of a few months, the remarkable hand of God upon them had allowed them to have a testimony that spread out throughout all of Achaia.
+Even though Paul had only been there with them just a matter of a few weeks and they had only been saved a matter of a few months, the remarkable hand of God upon them had allowed them to have a testimony that spread out throughout all of Achaia.
 They were living exemplary lives.
 They were setting a pattern for others to follow.
 They had known the blessing of God upon them and it might have been that somebody might suggest that they were there right where they ought to be and didn't need to worry about progress.

 So, Paul says to them, "I want you to excel still more."
 You could do better.
 And it is a message that I simply pass on to you from the Holy Spirit who gave it to Paul.
 I'm glad for your spiritual progress.
 And as I said, I've been in a lot of places and seen a lot of churches and this is my favorite one.
-And I'm glad for your spiritual progress and I'm glad for your devotion to the Lord, your devotion to the Word, your devotion to the Kingdom, but you can do better.
+And I'm glad for your spiritual progress and I'm glad for your devotion to the Lord, your devotion to the Word, your devotion to the kingdom, but you can do better.

-And that's obviously the duty of a teacher, not only to depart truth to you, but to motivate you to apply that truth in an ever-increasing way.
+And that's obviously the duty of a teacher, not only to impart truth to you, but to motivate you to apply that truth in an ever-increasing way.
 That's what's on Paul's heart.
-Look at the little phrase at the end of verse 1, just as the sort of the setting for the rest of what he says in these two verses.
-"That you may excel still more."
+Look at the little phrase at the end of verse 1, just as the sort of the setting for the rest of what he says in these two verses: "That you may excel still more."

 I'm exhorting now from chapter 4 verse 1 on to the end of chapter 5 verse 28, this whole section of exhortation is for the purpose that you may excel still more.
 You're doing well, you just haven't arrived yet.
-Verse 10 of chapter 3 he said, very similarly, "We want to complete what is lacking in your faith."
+Verse 10 of chapter 3 he said, very similarly that, "We want to complete what is lacking in your faith."
 You haven't quite arrived yet.
 Chapter 4 verse 10 he says at the end of the verse, "We urge you, brethren, to excel still more."
 And here he uses the same phrase again.
 It is a call to do better.
 It is a call for spiritual excellence, that's what excelling means.
 It is a call for spiritual growth, progress.

 So here is the heart of Paul calling his church to excellence, to excelling in a life of spiritual service that was everything God would want it to be.
 Now this isn't unfamiliar ground for Paul.
 He did this repeatedly.
 He told the Corinthians they should be always abounding in the work of the Lord.
 He told the Corinthians again in the second letter, chapter 8 verse 7, that they ought to be abounding in the grace of giving.
 He told the Philippians in chapter 1 and verse 9 that their love needed to abound still more and more.